VirtualPatientEngine/VPELeaderboard/README.md

 Our toolkit currently consists of the following components:

-- **Data:** Explore integrated datasets, including ordinary differential equation models in SBML format, which are specifically designed to streamline the analysis and experimentation processes for biomodel simulation.
+- **Data:** Explore integrated datasets, including ordinary differential equation models in SBML format.
 - **Algorithms:** A collection of cutting-edge algorithms that have been developed to tackle time series forecasting and predictive modeling tasks.
 - **Leaderboard:** An interactive leaderboard that evaluates and compares the performance of time series forecasting models, focusing on how well they predict the trajectories of simulated biological processes.